Strengthening the knowledge, skill and craft for the determined student in the

 There are several perks to being a student at PSA.
 As a 2nd-Year Program student, you will receive…

-A complimentary year-long membership to the Oregon Astrological Association in Portland, to further your astrological study outside of the school with monthly events and network with other astrologers in the area.
+A complimentary year-long membership to the Oregon Astrological Association (Portland students only), to further your astrological study outside of the school with monthly events and network with other astrologers in the area.
 Please take advantage of this, as it offers an opportunity to meet and work with other astrologers!

-Community exposure and networking possibilities within the group of students and the faculty of PSA.
+Community connections and exposure, networking possibilities within the group of students and the faculty of PSA, and outside of the PSA community.
+First access to student marketplaces.

 Discounts on other PSA Quarterly Term classes (click Quarterly Schedule tab).

-Discounts in the School Store (online and in-house).
+Discounts in the School Store (online and in-house) and Digital Download library.

 Discounts to AstrologyUniversity.com lecture library from internationally recognized astrologers.

-A color copy of your personal chart to be used in class.
+A color copy of your personal astrology chart to be used in class.